watsonpaul80/tipping_monster/Docs/TIPPING_MONSTER_PRODUCTS.md

 ---

-### 4. 📉 Steamers
+### 4. 📉 Steamers *(paused)*

+* This product was removed from the live pipeline in June 2025.
-* Horses whose odds drop 30%+ from 08:00 snapshot
+* Historically focused on horses whose odds dropped 30%+ from the 08:00 snapshot.
-* NOT already tipped by Monster
-* Market signal-only tips
-* Optional overlay: confidence, form, tags
+* The supporting sniper scripts are no longer maintained.

 ---